amirmabhout/GrassrootDataDAOSimulation/README.md

 - Price discovery through market interactions
 - Balance between token minting (data contribution) and token spending (compute usage)

-### Agent Types
+### Agent Types and Proportions

+The simulation maintains specific proportions of different agent types throughout its runtime:

-- **Degen Users**: Data contributors focused on quick returns.
-They contribute data to mint $dDT which they typically sell in the market to cash out.
-A small portion (10%) of these users also provide liquidity to the pool, benefiting from trading fees while waiting for optimal exit prices.
-These users rarely use the actual compute services.
+- **Degen Users (40%)**: Data contributors focused on quick returns.
+They initially provide liquidity (10 dDT, 10 xDAI) and immediately sell their remaining 90 dDT.
+They benefit from trading fees while providing liquidity to the ecosystem.

-- **Organizations**: Large entities (like AI companies or research institutions) with significant capital who purchase $dDT solely to access the dataDAO's compute services.
-They represent the primary demand side of the ecosystem, regularly buying $dDT from the market for service usage.
+- **Organizations (5%)**: Large entities with significant capital (1000 xDAI initially) who purchase 2 dDT daily for compute services.
+They represent the primary demand side of the ecosystem.

-- **Power Users**: Active participants who use the dataDAO's services more than they contribute data.
-While they do contribute data and mint $dDT, their compute usage exceeds their minted amount, requiring them to regularly purchase additional $dDT from the market.

-- **Active Users**: Regular participants who consistently contribute data and use compute services, representing the core user base of the dataDAO.
-They maintain a balanced approach between contribution and usage.
+- **Power Users (5%)**: Active participants who both contribute and heavily use services.
+They start with 100 dDT and 100 xDAI, and receive 40% of The Pie distribution which they keep for service usage rather than selling.

+- **Active Users (30%)**: Regular participants who start with 100 dDT.
+They receive 40% of The Pie distribution which they immediately sell into the market as they don't need additional compute access.

-- **Casual Users**: Occasional participants who contribute minimal data, mint $dDT, and might later sell their $dDT in the market.
-They show irregular patterns of engagement with the ecosystem.
+- **Casual Users (20%)**: Occasional participants who start with 100 dDT.
+They spend 0.1 dDT daily and immediately sell the remaining 0.9 dDT.
+They receive 20% of The Pie distribution which they also sell immediately.

+### The Pie Distribution

+The Pie accumulates all spent dDT from compute service usage.
+Every simulation step:
+- 70% of The Pie's accumulated dDT is distributed to stakeholders:
+  - 40% to Power Users (who keep it for service usage)
+  - 40% to Active Users (who sell it immediately)
+  - 20% to Casual Users (who sell it immediately)
+- 30% remains in The Pie for future governance decisions

+### Agent Entry and Growth

+New agents are added every 5 steps, with 10 agents per entry, maintaining the above proportions throughout the simulation.
+This creates a dynamic ecosystem that grows while preserving the intended stakeholder distribution.

 ## Simulation Components